Subestro/RedBot-Cogs/README.rst

 -------------------
 .. admonition:: **Welcome**

-   This cog sends a welcome message with generated welcome image that includes the new user profile picture & current member count to a specified channel.
+   "This feature sends a welcome message with a generated image that includes the new user's profile picture and the current member count to a designated channel.

-   To set the channel for the welcome message, use the ``!setchannel`` command followed by the name of the channel you want to set.
+   Use the ``!setchannel`` command to specify the channel for the welcome message."

    .. code-block:: shell